FrankDocu/Lichess-Development-Onboarding/translation_context.md

 blackCastlingKingside=The option of whether black can still castle on the kingside.
 Appears as a setting on board editor page (https://lichess.org/editor).

 blackCastlingQueenside=The option of whether black can still castle on the queenside.
 Appears as a setting on board editor page (https://lichess.org/editor).

+Simulataneous Exhibitions=Clicking this takes you to a page all about simuls on Lichess, where you can see open, running and finished simuls, as well as create your own.
+Appears as one of the links at the top of the navigation bar and on menu page.
+Links to https://lichess.org/simul

+host=The person who created the simul.
+Appears as a column heading on http://lichess.org/simul

+Created Simuls = Appears as a heading on http://lichess.org/simul under which currently running and starting simuls are listed.

+Host a New Simul = A button that allows players to create a new simul event.
+Appears on http://lichess.org/simul and links to http://lichess.org/simul/new

+No Simul Found = A header warning when a simul event cannot be found.
+Displayed here http://lichess.org/simul/notfound

+No Simul Explanation = When a simul event cannot be found a new page is displayed here http://lichess.org/simul/notfound notifying the user why and how to proceed.

+Return to Simul Homepage = A link to the simul homepage (http://lichess.org/simul/) displayed here http://lichess.org/simul/notfound

+About Simul= A short explanation about what a simul is on the simul homepage (http://lichess.org/simul)

+About Simul Image=A short caption for the Bobby Fischer image found on the simul homepage (http://lichess.org/simul) after clicking'More...'

+About Simul Real Life=A short explanation about what a simul is on the simul homepage (http://lichess.org/simul) after clicking'More...'

+About Simul Rules=A short explanation about the rules of a simul found on the simul homepage (http://lichess.org/simul) after clicking'More...'

+About Simul Settings=A short explanation about typical simul settings found on the simul homepage (http://lichess.org/simul) after clicking'More...'

+Create= A button that finalises the creation of a new simul.
+Found at the bottom of the create simul form page (http://lichess.org/simul/new)

+When Create Simul=A short explanation of what to expect from creating a simul.
+Found on the create simul form page (http://lichess.org/simul/new)

+Join Existing Simul=A link to currently joinable simul events.
+Found on the create simul form page (http://lichess.org/simul/new)

+Simul Variants Hint=Explains the variants checkboxes found on the create simul form page (http://lichess.org/simul/new)

+Simul Clock Hint=Explains the Fischer clock time control settings found on the create simul form page (http://lichess.org/simul/new)

+Simul Add Extra Time=Suggests adding extra time for the simul.
+Found on the create simul form page (http://lichess.org/simul/new)

+Simul Host Extra Time= A setting for the simul host to add extra time.
+Found on the create simul form page (http://lichess.org/simul/new)